Calendario

 Commissioners: Valentín Vallhonrat and Ignacio Miguéliz

-To carry out this project, Lazkano started with an image from the MUN collection, Mer de Glace (1875) by S. Thompson, which depicts the view towards the Grandes Jorasses from the Montenvers refuge in Chamonix.
-Lazkano linked this photograph with the painting High Mountain Region (1824) by Caspar David Friedrich (1744-1840), one of his main references, painted in the same place.
+For this project, Lazkano draws on an image from the MUN collection, *Mer de Glace* (1875) by S. Thompson, which depicts the view of the Grandes Jorasses from the Montenvers Refuge in Chamonix.
+Lazkano linked this photograph to the painting High Mountain Region (1824) by Caspar David Friedrich (1744–1840), one of his primary influences, which was painted at the same location.

 RELATED ACTIVITIES